Upper Canada: Reform movement

-There were many outstanding individual reform politicians in Upper Canada, including Robert Randal, Peter Perry, Marshall Spring Bidwell, William Ketchum and Dr. William Warren Baldwin; however, organised collective reform activity began with Robert Fleming Gourlay.
+There were many outstanding individual reform politicians in Upper Canada, including Robert Randal, Peter Perry, Marshall Spring Bidwell, William Ketchum and Dr. William Warren Baldwin; however, organized collective reform activity began with Robert Fleming Gourlay.
 Gourlay was a well-connected Scottish emigrant who arrived in 1817, hoping to encourage "assisted emigration" of the poor from Britain.
 He solicited information on the colony through township questionnaires, and soon became a critic of government mismanagement.
 When the local legislature ignored his call for an inquiry, he called for a petition to the British Parliament.
-He organised township meetings, and a provincial convention – which the government considered dangerous and seditious.
-Gourlay was tried in December 1818 under the 1804 Sedition Act and jailed for 8 months.
+He organized township meetings, and a provincial convention – which the government considered dangerous and seditious.
+Gourlay was tried in December 1818 under the Sedition Act 1804 and jailed for 8 months.
 He was banished from the province in August 1819.
 His expulsion made him a martyr in the reform community.

-The next wave of organised Reform activity emerged in the 1830s through the work of William Lyon Mackenzie, James Lesslie, John Rolph, William John O'Grady and Dr Thomas Morrison, all of Toronto.
+The next wave of organized Reform activity emerged in the 1830s through the work of William Lyon Mackenzie, James Lesslie, John Rolph, William John O'Grady and Dr Thomas Morrison, all of Toronto.
 They were critical to introducing the British Political Unions to Upper Canada.
 Political Unions were not parties.
-The unions organised petitions to Parliament.
+The unions organized petitions to Parliament.

-The Upper Canada Central Political Union was organised in 1832–33 by Dr Thomas David Morrison (mayor of Toronto in 1836) while William Lyon Mackenzie was in England.
+The Upper Canada Central Political Union was organized in 1832–33 by Dr Thomas David Morrison (mayor of Toronto in 1836) while William Lyon Mackenzie was in England.
 This union collected 19,930 signatures on a petition protesting Mackenzie's unjust expulsion from the House of Assembly by the Family Compact.

-This union was reorganised as the Canadian Alliance Society (1835).
+This union was reorganized as the Canadian Alliance Society (1835).
 It shared a large meeting space in the market buildings with the Mechanics Institute and the Children of Peace.
 The Canadian Alliance Society adopted much of the platform (such as secret ballot & universal suffrage) of the Owenite National Union of the Working Classes in London, England, that were to be integrated into the Chartist movement in England.

 The Canadian Alliance Society was reborn as the Constitutional Reform Society (1836), when it was led by the more moderate reformer, Dr William W. Baldwin.
 After the disastrous 1836 elections, it took the final form as the Toronto Political Union in 1837.
-It was the Toronto Political Union that called for a Constitutional Convention in July 1837, and began organising local "Vigilance Committees" to elect delegates.
+It was the Toronto Political Union that called for a Constitutional Convention in July 1837, and began organizing local "Vigilance Committees" to elect delegates.
 This became the organizational structure for the Rebellion of 1837.